Rei-SwitchBot/faq/en-us/Bot.md

     2. Try to recover your Bot's firmware.
     While pressing and holding the bot reset button, please re-insert the battery, tap SwitchBot app → profile → firmware recovery

-  2. If your Bot can be operated within Bluetooth range through SwitchBot App, we will forward your feedback to our R&D team for further investigation.

 ---
 ### How to remove the Bot?